Numerical Schemes for Rough Parabolic Equations

-In order to introduce the two schemes we intend to study, let us define, for any piecewise differentiable process $\xti:[0,1]\to \R^m$, the following operator-valued processes: for every $i,j=1,\ldots,m$, for any $s<t\in [0,1]$,
+In order to introduce the two schemes associated with Theorems \ref{main-result-young} and \ref{theo-rough}, let us first define, for any piecewise differentiable path $\xti:[0,1]\to \R^m$, the following operator-valued paths: for $i,j=1,\ldots,m$ and $s<t\in [0,1]$,

-We suppose in addition that either Assumption \textbf{(X1)$_\ga$} or Assumption \textbf{(X2)$_\ga$} is satisfied, for some parameter $\ga\in (0,1)$ and some regularizing sequence $(x^M)$, and that Assumption $\textbf{(F)$_1$}$ holds true, so that $f_i'$ is well-defined.
-With those conditions in mind, here is the two schemes that will come into play in the sequel:
+We suppose in addition that either Assumption \textbf{(X1)$_\ga$} or Assumption \textbf{(X2)$_\ga$} is satisfied for some parameter $\ga\in (0,1)$ and some fixed regularizing sequence $(x^M)$, and that Assumption $\textbf{(F)$_1$}$ holds true (in particular, $f_i'$ is well-defined).

 \